Terms of service.

 08Ending the agreement

 You can close your account from the Account tab at any time.
-When you do, your profile is removed.
-Tributes you created stay up unless you ask us to take them down.
+When you do, we ask whether to keep your tribute pages online for the family and visitors, or delete them at the same time.
+If you keep them online, your personal account details come off the page; the tributes stay up.
+If you choose to delete, the tributes and everything posted on them are removed within thirty days.
 See the Privacy policy for what happens to your data.

-We reserve the right to close accounts that seriously break these terms.
-If we do that, we will tell you why.
+We reserve the right to close accounts that seriously break these terms or upload content we’re required by law to remove.
+If we do that, we will tell you why, except where doing so would itself break the law.

 09If something goes wrong

-We take reasonable care with the service, but we don’t guarantee it will be available every minute of every day.
-We are not responsible for losses that result from things outside our control, or for lost earnings, or for lost data where we have already told you to keep your own copy of anything important.
+We take reasonable care with the service, but we don’t guarantee it will be available every minute of every day, and we recommend keeping your own copy of anything you publish that matters to you.
+To the extent permitted by Nigerian law, we are not responsible for losses that result from things outside our control, lost earnings, or lost data.
+Nothing in these terms limits liability that cannot lawfully be limited.

 These terms are governed by the laws of the Federal Republic of Nigeria.
-Any dispute that cannot be resolved by a calm conversation will be settled in the courts of Lagos State.
+Any dispute that cannot be resolved by a calm conversation will be settled in the courts of Osun State, Nigeria.